-THE UK IS ABOUT TO MAKE THE BIGGEST CHANGES IN ITS TRADING TERMS WITH ITS NEIGHBOURS IN HALF A CENTURY WHICH WILL AFFECT RETAIL IN MAJOR WAYS
+THE UK HAS JUST MADE THE LARGEST CHANGES IN ITS TRADING TERMS WITH ITS NEIGHBOURS IN HALF A CENTURY WHICH WILL AFFECT RETAIL IN MAJOR WAYS

-On 1 January, the UK leaves the EU Customs Union, Single Market and Common VAT Area as the transition period ends.
-Whatever is agreed in the UK-EU negotiations will not change that face.
-Every retailer selling imported goods from the EU or exporting products to the EU will face huge changes in the way we do business.
-Within the UK, new trading rules will apply between GB and NI.
+On 31 December 2020 at 11pm, the UK left the EU Customs Union, Single Market and Common VAT Area as the transition period ended.
+The new Trade and Co-operation Agreement was provisionally applied in both the UK and EU from then.
+Every retailer selling imported goods from the EU or exporting products to the EU is facing huge changes in the way we do business.
+Within the UK, new trading rules now operate between GB and NI.

-Here we host a range of guides, advice and key documents to support retailers through this period of transition - on the new customs processes, how to import products of animal origin from the EU, getting ready for import VAT processes, changes on product markings and labelling, exporting food to the EU, and transporting goods to NI.
+Here we host a range of guides, advice and key documents to support retailers through this period of transition - on the new customs processes, how to import products of animal origin from the EU, the new import VAT processes, changes on product markings and labelling, exporting food to the EU, and transporting goods to NI.

 We are focused on working with Government to help ease the problems of new procedures for exports, labelling and compliance on both the UK and EU markets.
 Our issues tracker sets out the challenges for all retailers and what we are doing to help.